 This program of the Waste Management and Prevention Division oversees the management of residuals, the semi-solid material that is produced as a byproduct of the treatment of industrial or municipal wastewater.
-Examples of residual materials include:
+Examples of residual materials include wastewater treatment sludges, septage, short paper fiber, wood ashes and sludges generated during food processing.

-Approximately 8500-9000 dry tons of wastewater sludge is generated annually by Vermont's wastewater treatment facilties and the three primary options for final management of this material include:
+Approximately 65,000 wet tons (~10,000 dry tons) of wastewater sludge is generated annually by Vermont's wastewater treatment facilties.
+The primary options for final management of this material include:

 - landfill disposal - typically after dewatering; or